Gclabbe/Gclabbe/README.md

     * Regressions
     * Neural Networks
     * Capstone: automated annotation and training with unknown objects in images
-* University of Colorado MS in Data Science
+* University of Colorado MS in Data Science - stopped to transfer to UT Austin program
     * Courses completed
         * Ethics in DS
         * Basics in HPC